 Crispy Pan Fried Tofu - Cooking Method

 Here's the basic steps for making the best crispiest tofu.
 The seasonings and spices will depend on which recipe you make!

 - Choose a block of firm or extra firm, organic, non GMO tofu.

 - Wrap tofu in clean kitchen towel or paper towel and press by stacking a couple cookbooks on top while you are preparing the other recipe ingredients (30 minutes or more).
-For the crispiest tofu, the goal is to extract as much water as possible.
+For the crispiest fried tofu, the goal is to extract as much water as possible.

-- Cut the tofu into cubes or slices.
-Season with spices.
+- Cut the tofu into 1" cubes or ½" slices.
+Season with spices in recipe.

 - Add oil to a skillet over medium-high heat.
-Once shimmering, add tofu and sear until crispy - flipping to sear the other side.
+Once shimmering, add tofu and sear until crispy - flipping to sear the other sides.
 When golden and crispy, remove to paper towel to drain.

 - Oil-free Frying: heat a non-stick skillet.
 Once hot, add tofu pieces.
 You'll know it's ready when it's golden and crispy on both sides.